ibm-cloud-docs/cephaas/host_create.md

 1. Click **Next**.
-1. [Optional] Select one or more volumes to map them to the host.
+1. Select one or more volumes to map them to the host.
 1. Click **Create**.
 The Host page refreshes and the new host appears at the beginning of the list of hosts.